 Financial Empowerment Services

-Financial Empowerment is essential to improving the lives of low income Canadians.
+Financial Empowerment is essential to improving the lives of low-income Canadians.
+Bissell Centre trains its front-line staff to deliver financial empowerment services to people accessing Bissell Centre programs.
 The services we offer include:

 - Assistance with tax filing and accessing government benefits

 - One-on-one financial coaching through front-line programs